ShakingMap/shaking-react-form/README.md

 # Shaking React Form
 build and use extensible react forms easily.

-## Note
+## Deprecated
-This project has been updated to version 1.X.X.
-There are break changes from lower versions in api.
+This project is deprecated.
+Please refer to the replacement project [rf-form](https://github.com/ShakingMap/rf-form).

 ## Activation
 Writing forms is boring, writing forms with validations is extremely boring.
 We want to build forms with validations